GP248CME215/.github/profile/README.md

 ## Hi there 👋

-Welcome to our class Github
+Welcome to our class Github!

 Here is a summary of the repositories and Jupyter notebooks with Colab links, so thaht you can run the codes without downloading Python packages:

 | Repo | Jupyter Notebook |